dwarvesf/brainery/updates/changelog/2022-summit-engineering-a-good-time.md

   - newsletter
   - team
   - updates
-title: "Dwarves Summit 2022: Engineering A Good Time"
+title: "Summit 2022: Engineering A Good Time"
 date: 2023-01-09
 description: Having a blast company trip after 2 years of COVID, it didn’t happen in a common way.
 We planned our trip differently than others and designed apps for everyone to play as a way to bond as company outside physical activities.
 authors: